tridashafox/SFStarEditor/README.md

 Original creation by tridasha.

-Windows GUI tool that lets you create a new star system with a planet in an existing Starfield ESP pluging file.
+Windows GUI tool that lets you create a new star system with planets in an existing Starfield ESP pluging file.
 C++ visual studio 2022 project.

 Note: Requires zlib1.dll which can be installed with vcpkg https://vcpkg.io/en/package/zlib if are compiling the source.